emmajanedrews/base-template/_posts/2017-11-17-imagine-realty-wishes-you-happy-thanksgiving.md

 {% include youtube.html %}

 We had a great turnout at our recent pumpkin pie giveaway.
 Whether you’re a current client, past client, or a friend, thank you all so much for coming to support us.
 It was a great experience and we’re truly fortunate to have the opportunity to work with so many great clients.
 Everyone at Imagine Realty wanted to wish you a Happy Thanksgiving.
-To see our full message, watch this short video.

 {% include pullquote.html %}